If you’re looking for more peace, purpose, order, and joy–in the midst of mothering mayhem–you’ll love this beautiful book, Deliberate Motherhood.

 For more information about the book, check out this 3-minute TV clip:

-This is a marvelous book full of comfort and great ideas to help you truly become the mother you’re meant to be – a book all moms really ought to read. – NYTimes Bestselling Author and mother of 9, Linda Eyre
+This is a marvelous book full of comfort and great ideas to help you truly become the mother you’re meant to be – a book all moms really ought to read. – Linda Eyre, Mother of 9 and New York Times bestselling author (Teaching Your Children Values)

 I decided I’d have a pen and highlighter ready to make notes and mark what I like, but then I realized I’d have to highlight every word!
 I really really love it and can relate so much to these women.
-It’s already a blessing! – Kami Murset
+It’s already a blessing! – Kami Murset, Power of Moms Community Member

 I ordered the Deliberate Motherhood book for myself, and also as gifts for my sisters and best friend, because I feel like this is the “secret” of how to find joy in motherhood.
-Thank you for spreading peace and joy! – Kara
+Thank you for spreading peace and joy! – Kara, Power of Moms Community Member

 Check out the reviews from our Blog Tour here. (clickable)